WTF do I Eat while Racing?

 You may have a perfectly packed bag of snacks, but if you screw up your hydration your snack game won’t matter.
 A general rule is drink 1 bottle (12-16oz) of water per hour.
 Temperature and your personal sweat rate will determine more specifically how much you need to drink.
 Start with ~1 bottle per hour and adjust based on: temperature, how you feel, and your personal sweat rate.
 If it’s hotter out, drink more.
 If you sweat a lot, drink more.
 If you get headaches, drink more.
 Find that you don’t need as much?
 Drink less.
 Experiment and take notes to find what works for you!

-If you are a salty sweater you definitely want to have a salty electrolyte in your water, or take salt tabs.
-How do I know if I”m a salty sweater?
+If you are a salty sweater you definitely want to have a salty electrolyte in your water!
+Grab a free sample pack of LMNT with this link!
+How do you know if you’re a salty sweater?
 Do you find white salt lines on your helmet, jerseys, or sports bras?
 If yes, you’re a salty sweater!
 Look for electrolytes such as Skratch Labs, OSMO, or LMNT.

 #2) Royal Breakfast.